bertocarl/triangle-tracker/README.md

 ## TRIANGLE TRACKER
-This is a triangle tracker whose function is to provide results on which type of a triangle will be output depending on the sides of the triangle.
+Determine if a triangle is equilateral, isosceles, scalene, or not a triangle.

+An equilateral triangle has all three sides the same length.

+An isosceles triangle has at least two sides the same length.
+(It is sometimes specified as having exactly two sides the same length, but for the purposes of this exercise we'll say at least two.

+A scalene triangle has all sides of different lengths.

+Note
+For a shape to be a triangle at all, all sides have to be of length > 0, and the sum of the lengths of any two sides must be greater than or equal to the length of the third side.
+See Triangle Inequality.

+The case where the sum of the lengths of two sides equals that of the third is known as a degenerate triangle - it has zero area and looks like a single line and the results of the code should prompt not a triangle.

 ## SETUP/ INSTALLATIONS
 Go through the setup instructions for JavaScript to install the necessary dependencies: -Follow the link to install the nessesary dependancies https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

--Click the below link to download the site repository to your local machine. https://github.com/bertocarl/bertocarl.github.io.git
+-Click the below link to download the site repository to your local machine. https://github.com/bertocarl/triangle-tracker

 -From a terminal window, change to the local directory where you want to clone your repository.